Date Published

 Canceling bonus CRS points for work arrangements substantially changes Canada's Express Entry process.
 It moves away from relying on additional work arrangements and emphasizes candidates' essential human capital.
 Future immigrants will need to invest a lot to develop their academic credentials, proficiency in languages, and professions to improve their CRS scores and have a chance of acquiring permanent resident status in Canada.

-For complete details about this recent update in the Express Entry system, reach out to Province Immigration via +91 98961 96762 or info@provinceimmigration.com
+For complete details about this recent update in the Express Entry system, reach out to Province Immigration Consultant via +91 98961 96762 or [email protected]

 Latest Updates